makman568/algofun/pq/traffic/consensus_traffic.md

 The empirical data was collected by instrumenting a standard Algorand participation node running in a **P2P hybrid mode**.
 The node was connected to the mainnet with a typical configuration of **~4 relay nodes** and **~60 P2P peers**.

+**Note on node choice:** A participation node was chosen for data collection purely for operational convenience.
+The agreement layer's design ensures that all nodes—relay or non-relay—observe the same set of *distinct consensus messages* before reaching their local threshold, making any well-connected node suitable for measuring the theoretical message generation rate.
+The per-peer message flow is topology-independent.

 We "snooped" the consensus message traffic visible to this node over a 24-hour period on November 23, 2025.
 The instrumentation aggregated the number of unique consensus messages per round, recording them into the `consensus_messages_2025-11-23.csv` file.

 Each row in this file represents a single consensus round and contains the following key data points used in this analysis: